ArielRin/DeFiDerbyRaceDappContract/readme.md

 https://bscscan.com/address/0x60a29Aea93b0d1F3849D0Aeb2376B4c612F942ab/

+## Dapp Repo
+Link to repo with basic user front and with profile creation and points system for leaderboard bragging rights Simple to use frontend with opne races easily accessable.

+Extensive backend for administration contract function in an easy admin gui

+Admin Page features

+- Create a race
+- Open / Close a Race Event
+- List entries in string to parse to game
+- Declare winners
+- Set ticket costs
+- Set treasury
+- withdraw race funds to distribute
+- send to payment splitter

 This Solidity smart contract, named `DeFiDerbyBNB`, allows users to participate in horse races by entering with a specified quantity of tickets.
 The contract is designed to be managed by an owner who has control over creating races, opening and closing them, setting ticket costs, and declaring winners.